-Foundation installation has been completed in Segment 2 between Belmont and Atherton.
-Crews continued installation of off-track foundations in Segment 1, OCS poles, cantilevers and wires in Segment 4, shunt wires in Segments 3 and 4, and OCS and cantilevers in Segment 2.
-Work at the paralleling stations included ductbank, ground grid, fence, access ramp, 25 kV enclosures, and transformer foundation, pad, and footing.
+Crews have started on-track foundations in Segment 1.
+Installation continued for OCS poles, cantilevers and wires in Segment 4, shunt wires in Segments 3 and 4, and OCS poles and cantilevers in Segment 2.
+Work at the paralleling stations included termination of low voltage wires, placement of bike locker pads, installation of conduits and transformer pads, setting of 25kV enclosures, and installation of permanent site fencing.

 Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF).
-Grout pads have been completed and WSP conduit/backfill has been installed at the north and south pits.
-Electrical work has been completed for the Component Test Room and the handrail has been installed at the Part Storage Building.
+The industrial waste connection was installed at the north and south pits.
+The floor leveling was repaired for the Component Test Room and the off-hauling for Class II pile was completed at the Part Storage Building.

-Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 8-car parking brake, rollback protection, and electromagnetic interference (EMI) testing.
-One Final Design Review (FDR) remains for Positive Train Control (PTC) software.
-The door plug First Article Inspection (FAI) took place this month.
+Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 7-car ride quality, running behavior and door testing.
+All Final Design Reviews (FDRs) have been completed.
+The ceiling panel First Article Inspection (FAI) took place this month.
+Routine static and dynamic testing continued on Trainsets 3, 4, and 5 and started on Train 6.